-The girls tell her the Lagos man returned with the book and her images appear on the cover and middle leaves (pages) of the book.
+The girls tell her the Lagos man returned with the book (magazine) and her images appear on the cover and middle leaves (pages) of the book.
 She learns the Bale of the village (Baroka) also appears somewhere in the book but shares his image with the village’s latrine.

-They dance the dance of the Lost Traveller.
+They dance the dance of the 'Lost Traveller.'
 Sidi assigns the young people a role to play in the dance that will retell how the Lagos man got lost and found himself in the village of Illunjire.
-Lankule acts as the Stranger while Sidi acts as the beautiful young woman.

 The stranger was traveling somewhere when his car broke down.
 He restarted it but it failed.
 He climbed out of the car, checked the tyres and climbed in.
 He ignited the engine but the car didn’t give in.
 He picked up his camera and helmet and took a swig from his flask of whisky before putting it into his pocket.
 He began the trek to find a nearby village.

-After the wrestling match, Sidi pretends she’s repentant for uttering words without thinking.
+After the wrestling match, Sidi pretends she’s repentant for the words she uttered – Baroka is old and she can’t sap with married men.
 She makes fun of Baroka indirectly.
 She tells him that maybe the man who wants to marry her can’t sire children.
-She tells him, “Maybe the children are plagued with shyness and refuse to come into the world.”
+She says to him, “Maybe the children are plagued with shyness and refuse to come into the world.”

-Sidi who has been running throws herself to the ground against the tree and sobs violently.
+Sidi who had been running throws herself to the ground against the tree and sobs violently.
 Sadiku kneels besides her and asks her what the problem is.
 She pushes her away.
 She also tells Lankule not to touch her.
 She tells Sadiku that Baroka had lied to her.